amitavm/ads/sorting/README.md

 # Sorting Algorithms

-This directory contains some classic sorting algorithms:
+This directory contains some classic sorting algorithms, each of which is described in some detail in the corresponding sections below.

 ## Insertion Sort